owengohh/gdrive-clone/README.md

 - [] add analytics

 ## 3-2-25

+## 4-2-25

-- [ ] change folders to link components and remove all client state
+- [x] change folders to link components and remove all client state
-- [] clean up the database and data fetching patterns
+- [x] clean up the database and data fetching patterns
 - [] real homepage